Trilio Installation on RHOSO

 ./set_operator_inputs.py <TRILIO-CONTAINER-IMAGE-TAG>

-Review file tvo-operator-inputs.yaml and make sure all the details are correct.
+Review the file tvo-operator-inputs.yaml and make sure all the details are correct.
 If there is any change required, you can edit this file.
-Above script only takes default parameters during script execution
+Above script only takes default parameters during script execution.

 vi tvo-operator-inputs.yaml